Leif Høegh (1896-1974)

 Norwegian Shipowners in the underground resistance

 In addition to leading his company into a prominent position, Leif Høegh also took an active part in international shipping politics during and after World War II.
 As Norway entered the war in 1940, the Norwegian Government acquired the whole Norwegian fleet of merchant ships and organised it under Notraship, led from London.
 Meanwhile, Leif Høegh and his friends in the Norwegian Shipowners’ Association, met for underground meetings in Oslo, resisting the occupants.

-In his memoirs, Leif Høegh writes that during some of this time he hid from a potential German arrest by spending "the nights in the main building with a knitted woolen cap and mittens in minus degrees or with the "woods-people".
-“I always had skis standing outside the dinner room window", he writes.
-Always ready to flee in to the forest should the Germans acquire to speak with him in his home.
+In his memoirs, Leif Høegh writes that during some of this time, he hid from a potential German arrest by spending "the nights in the main building with a knitted woolen cap and mittens in minus degrees or with the "woods-people".
+“I always had skis standing outside the dining room window", he writes.
+Always ready to flee into the forest should the Germans acquire to speak with him in his home.

 Working for the Norwegian Government

 In 1944 Leif Høegh was asked by the Norwegian Government, then sitting in London, to come to London and run the United Maritime Authority (UMA), which would be the international shipping organisation after the war, while Notraship was being dissolved.
 Leif Høegh stayed in London until one year after the war ended but continued to take part in shipping community meetings across the world for many years after this.

 From entrepreneurial start-up to professional management